-- 1.1 AUTHORITY This Ordinance is enacted in accordance with the authority conferred in Chapters 673, 674, 675, and 677 of the Revised Statutes Annotated and subsequent amendments thereto and is hereby adopted by the voters of the Town of Hopkinton.
-New Hampshire in official meeting convened.
-The existing zoning ordinance entitled "Hopkinton New Hampshire Zoning Ordinance" adopted March 1964, and all subsequent amendments thereto is hereby amended in total and the "Zoning Ordinance of the Town of Hopkinton, New Hampshire" is hereby adopted. - 1.2 PURPOSES The purposes of this Ordinance are to promote the health, safety, convenience and general welfare of the inhabitants of the Town of Hopkinton, to protect and conserve the value of property, to encourage the most appropriate use of land throughout the Town, and to promote efficiency and economy in the process of development by securing safety from fire, panic and other dangers, by providing adequate areas between buildings and various rights-of-way, by preserving the character of the Town, and by promoting good civic design and arrangements, wise and efficient expenditures of public funds, and the adequate provision of public utilities and the other public requirements, and by other means. - 1.3 TITLE This Ordinance shall be known as the "Zoning Ordinance of the Town of Hopkinton, New Hampshire," hereinafter referred to as "this Ordinance." - 1.4 EFFECT IN VILLAGE PRECINCT This Ordinance shall not take effect in the Hopkinton Village Precinct until such time as the "Official Zoning Ordinance, Hopkinton Village, Hopkinton, New Hampshire" adopted February 1960, and all subsequent amendments thereto, are repealed by the Hopkinton Village Precinct.
+- 1.1 AUTHORITY This Ordinance is enacted in accordance with the authority conferred in Chapters 673, 674, 675, and 677 of the Revised Statutes Annotated and subsequent amendments thereto and is hereby adopted by the voters of the Town of Hopkinton, New Hampshire in an official meeting convened.
+The existing zoning ordinance entitled "Hopkinton New Hampshire Zoning Ordinance" adopted March 1964, and all subsequent amendments thereto are hereby amended in total, and the "Zoning Ordinance of the Town of Hopkinton, New Hampshire" is hereby adopted. - 1.2 PURPOSES The purposes of this Ordinance are to promote the health, safety, convenience, and general welfare of the inhabitants of the Town of Hopkinton, to protect and conserve the value of property, to encourage the most appropriate use of land throughout the Town, and to promote efficiency and economy in the process of development by securing safety from fire, panic, and other dangers, by providing adequate areas between buildings and various rights-of-way, by preserving the character of the Town, and by promoting good civic design and arrangements, wise and efficient expenditures of public funds, and the adequate provision of public utilities and the other public requirements, and by other means. - 1.3 TITLE This Ordinance shall be known as the "Zoning Ordinance of the Town of Hopkinton, New Hampshire," hereinafter referred to as "this Ordinance." - 1.4 EFFECT IN VILLAGE PRECINCT This Ordinance shall not take effect in the Hopkinton Village Precinct until such time as the "Official Zoning Ordinance, Hopkinton Village, Hopkinton, New Hampshire" adopted February 1960, and all subsequent amendments thereto are repealed by the Hopkinton Village Precinct.

-- 2.1 DEFINITIONS Except where specifically defined herein, the words used in this Ordinance shall carry their customary meaning.
+2.1 DEFINITIONS Except where specifically defined herein, the words used in this Ordinance shall carry their customary meaning.
 Words used in the present tense include the future; the singular number includes the plural, the plural the singular; the words "used" or "occupied" include the words "designed," "arranged," "intended," or "offered," to be used or occupied; the words "building," "structure," "lot," "land" or "premises" shall be construed as though followed by the words "or any portion thereof" and the word "shall" is always mandatory and not merely directory.
 Terms and words defined in the Hopkinton Building Code, if any, or Subdivision Regulations or Site Plan Review Regulations shall have the meaning given therein unless a contrary intention clearly appears.
 Words not defined in either place shall have the meaning given in Webster's Unabridged Dictionary, Third Edition.
 Uses listed in the Table of Use Regulations under the classes Retail and Service Trades and Wholesale Trade and Manufacturing shall be further defined by the Standard Industrial Classification Manual published by the U.S. Bureau of Census.
-The following words are specifically defined: - 2.1.A.1 Abutter: Abutter means any person whose property adjoins or is directly across the street or stream from the land under consideration.
-For purposes of receiving testimony only, and not for purposes of notification, the term abutter shall include any person who is able to demonstrate that his land will be directly affected by the proposal under consideration. - 2.1.A.2 Accessory Building: A detached building whose purpose is subordinate to that of the main building.
-For the purpose of this Ordinance a breezeway, a garage or a carport that is attached directly, or by means of another structure, to the main building shall be regarded as an integral part of the main building. - 2.1.A.3 Administrative Officer: The Building Inspector, Town of Hopkinton, New Hampshire.
+The following words are specifically defined:

+Abutter: Abutter means any person whose property adjoins or is directly across the street or stream from the land under consideration.
+For purposes of receiving testimony only and not for purposes of notification, the term abutter shall include any person who is able to demonstrate that his land will be directly affected by the proposal under consideration.